darqos/darqos/doc/roadmap.md

      across something well suited or as a great starting point for forking
    * OpenGL ES 2 or 3?
 As a base API to the GPU.
 How does this work with the Linux framebuffer?
-SDL?
-DirectFB?
-OpenVG?
-Etc.
+EGL?
 * Language runtime
    * C?
 Go?
 Rust?
 Something that can be compiled, with decent performance, and not too difficult to retarget to a non-POSIX